nus-cs2103-AY2425S1/ip/docs/README.md

 | `help`                                 | Displays the list of available commands                                  |
 | `bye`                                 | Exit the Neko chatbot                                                    |

+## Acknowledgment of AI Assistance
+This project has utilized AI tools such as ChatGPT to assist in drafting parts of the JavaDocs and this User Guide to ensure comprehensive and detailed documentation.

 ## Conclusion
 Neko is designed to make task management as easy and fun as possible with its interactive and intuitive command-line interface.
 Whether you're managing deadlines or long events, Neko has you covered with just a few simple commands.
 Keep your tasks organized and let Neko handle the details.